-Skip the pre-made patties and make your own Protein-Powered Veggie Burgers.
+Skip the pre-made patties and make your own High Protein Veggie Burgers.
 Flavorful veggie burgers are easier than ever in this 20-minute recipe with only 3 main ingredients.
-Packed with colorful veggies, black beans, and the protein-packed star of the show: HAPPY LITTLE PLANTS® products!
+Packed with colorful veggies, black beans, and the protein-packed plant based meat.

 This is the year of #PlantPoweredProtein.
 So, an easy and flavorful veggie burger recipe is a must.
 Veggies burgers are a delicious meatless meal option and a great way to sneak extra veggies into your day.
 However, they can often be time consuming and fall apart easily.

 Soy protein to the rescue

 These veggie burgers are on the table in less than 30 minutes and stick together just like regular meat.
 The secret ingredient in these patties is plant-based meat.
 Here are a few plant-based grounds I recommend:

 These all contain over 15 grams of high quality protein and less than 7 grams of saturated fat per serving.
 Not a fan of plant-based meat?
 You can use lean ground beef or turkey instead.